Praveenb1402/Praveenb1402/README.md

 🚧 Always open to new project ideas and collaborations.

 Skills
-💻 Proficient in Java and Python.
+💻 Proficient in Java, XML and Python.
-📱 Developing applications with Flutter, Android Studio,tkinter(Python).
+📱 Developing applications with Flutter, Android Studio, tkinter(Python).

 Get in Touch
 📧 You can reach me via email at praveenb1402@gmail.com.